2019 – the year of content.

-For example, if you sell a line of vegan products, people want to know where they can purchase your products, the benefits, maybe some tutorials or tips.
+For example, if you sell a line of vegan products, people want to know where they can purchase your products, the benefits, and maybe some tutorials or tips.

 This is where everyone starts and it’s easy to make a list of things to cover.
 I love to use Google Trends and even visit some industry blogs and see what everyone is talking about.
-If theres an important conversation happening in your industry, it’s vital that you’re a part of it to compete with similar brands.
+If there’s an important conversation happening in your industry, it’s vital that you’re a part of it to compete with similar brands.

 Research Your Competitors

 This goes really well with the first suggestion.
 Grabbing an idea from a competitor isn’t a bad thing.
 You never want to let a competitor provide more information to your target market than you are.
 I actually like to build off of competitors and provide a better perspective or more key pieces of information they might have missed.
-I want to be known as the better source.
+I want to be known as a better source.

 Research Your Target Market and Create a Buyer Persona

 My favorite is creating a simple infographic for the content I write.
 It makes it easy for me to share on social media or through email.
 This generation is very visual and has an attention span that’s basically non-existent.
-This way I cover every base and get the most out of the topics I worked so hard to research and write.
+This way, I cover every base and get the most out of the topics I worked so hard to research and write.

 Gather Research from Your Coworkers